sam-0905/Namaste-React--1/session-7/README.md

 ### In the previous session we have studied abot difference between `Monolith` and `Microservice`.
 And then we have learned one of the most important Hook `useEffect Hook`,And then we Have created a `Shimmer UI.

-## In this First we have seen about, We should never do ,the following cases:
+## In this, First we have seen about:

+     - We should never  the following cases:
 #### - Never write a component inside another component.
 #### - Never write useState inside if else.
 #### - Never write useState inside for loop.